adamzolyak/README/README.md

 * I like the right place for the right type of work.
 Open spaces for connecting and collaborating with other people, quiet places for focus work.
 I often go to a coffee shop, conference room, or work from home when I need to focus.
 I also often wear headphones listening to white noise or wordless music when I’m focusing.

-### The times/hours I like to work

-* I normally work from 8-5 pm MT, taking breaks throughout the day to recharge my energy by socially connecting with other people, walking, reading, and eating.

-* I try to do learning / thinking / synthesizing work in the mornings and making / collaborating work in the afternoons.

-### Best ways to communicate with me

-* I check email, text messages, Slack, etc a few times per day.
-I minimize push notifications.
-If something is urgent, call me or find me in person.

-* My calendar is up to date.
-Feel free to schedule time; however, I prefer meetings as working sessions.
-Most things can be communicated via notes, emails, etc; let me decide if I need more information.
-Please don’t schedule over an existing meeting without asking me.

 ### The ways I like to receive feedback

 * I love learning about feedback and new options to help improve myself so that I can be of better service to myself and others.
 Feedback can be hard to receive, but it's such a service to give it to someone.